minhuyen/intoidi/README.md

     git pull -s recursive -X theirs mezzanineopenshift master

-If you are on Windows, assure that the Openshift deployment hooks and backup scripts are executable
+If you are on Windows, check and assure that the Openshift deployment hooks and backup scripts are executable

+    git ls-tree master .openshift/action_hooks/
+    git ls-tree master .openshift/cron/daily/

+This should show 100755 at the beginning of build, deploy and backup.sh files, if not fix it:

     git update-index --chmod=+x .openshift\action_hooks\build
     git update-index --chmod=+x .openshift\action_hooks\deploy
     git update-index --chmod=+x .openshift\cron\daily\backup.sh